codyowl/codyowl.github.io/index.md

 This is sampath !
 Just a random kid from nintendo's generation who do codes for fun and to pay bills !

+## For skype classes/enquires feel free to shoot an email : codyowl@gmail.com

 ### My Blogs/Vlogs:
  - [Pythonsnippetizer](https://pythonsnippetizer.com/) : <br/>